marksyzm/sickle/README.md

 Holy farking schnit!

 Then... uh... that's it.
-The crop option resizes the image too, for laffs.
+The crop option centers and crops the image within the dimensions too, for laffs.

 ## Dependencies